-Just like London Branch, Yorkshire started as a Branch of the Cameric Club.
-The first mention we have found of them is in “Cameric Notes and News Magazine”, Volume 4, new series, no 6, dated December 1949, when they appeared on the back cover within one of the Christmas Greeting advertisement boxes, which reads “Greetings to … YORKSHIRE and LANCASHIRE Members from C. Webster“.
+The first Yorkshire Branch belonged to the Cameric Cigarette Card Club and the first mention we have found of them is in “Cameric Notes and News Magazine”, Volume 4, new series, no 6, dated December 1949, when they appeared on the back cover within one of the Christmas Greeting advertisement boxes, which reads “Greetings to … YORKSHIRE and LANCASHIRE Members from C. Webster“.

 Their next mention is in Volume 6, new series, no 6 dated December 1951, when they appeared on the back cover in a similar advertisement, which reads “The Lancashire, Yorkshire, Reading and Bournemouth Branches join with their London Camericans in wishing their President – Mr Blows, a Merry and well earned Christmas” .
 We are not certain if this means the others were added in the interim, or Mr. Webster was only in contact with the two Northern Branches.

 Move on a few years, and Volume 10, new series, edition dated May 1956, states that there would be a Yorkshire Branch Meeting on Saturday June 2, 1956, at Leeds City Museum, starting at 3pm.
 The Secretary was named as Mr. A. Ward of Netherton near Huddersfield.